shirakizuki/fujidonezo/README.md

 ## Project Overview

 Donezo is a user-friendly web application designed to help users manage their tasks and stay organized.
 Built with Django and featuring a clean, modern UI powered by Tailwind CSS, this application provides a seamless user experience with secure authentication and responsive design.
+With its intuitive interface and powerful features, Donezo helps you keep track of your tasks and boost your productivity.

 ## Features